mimiyin/choreographic-interventions-s18/README.md

 ### Assignment
    * ITPers: Watch [Forsythe Technique Videos](https://www.youtube.com/user/GrandpaSafari/videos): They range from 10s to 1 minute.
 Very short!
       * 16 videos that start with Forsythe-Writing
-      * 23 videos that starte with Forsythe-Lines
+      * 23 videos that start with Forsythe-Lines
       * [Avoidance](https://www.youtube.com/watch?v=cqGyFiEXXIQ)
       * [Line](https://www.youtube.com/watch?v=aOd0PtgS8KU)
    * Everyone: Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
 What does a framework for movement look like?
 What are the parameters of choreography?
-   * Everyone: Review Chapters 0 and complete sections 1.0 - 1.3 of Chapter 1 of the Workbook
+   * Everyone: Review Chapters 0 and complete sections 1.0 - 1.2 of Chapter 1 of the Workbook

 ***

 ## Week 2: Interacting with Pathways

 ### Questions
    * What are all the ways to interact with a pathway?
    * How do you choreograph code?
+   * The dramaturgy of lines and random().

 ### In-class
    * Interacting with a static pathway (rope)
    * Interacting with a moving pathway (live drawing)
+   * Deconstructing linear and random() motion
-   * Choreographing linear, random and noisy pathways
+   * Choreographing linear and random pathways

 ### Assignment
-   * Complete section 1.4 of Chapter 1 of the Workbook.
+   * Complete sections 1.3-1.4 of Chapter 1 of the Workbook.
    * Create a 1 minute duet using a live drawer and a dancer.

 ***